Buy Acoustic Foam - For All Your Soundproof foam Needs

 Our acoustic foam will greatly reduce reverberation, reflections and flutter echoes

-If you have any acoustic foam requirements please contact us.
-Our acoustic team are also available to talk to on the phone on 01494 44 11 77.
+If you have any foam requirements please contact us.
+Our team are also available to talk to on the phone on 01494 44 11 77.

 Precision Made Soundproof Foam in the UK

-Our state of the art factory in High Wycombe is equipped with the latest CNC cutting technology allowing us to create perfectly accurate acoustic foam tiles again and again at a fraction of the cost of others available online.
+Our state of the art factory in High Wycombe is equipped with the latest CNC cutting technology.
+This allows us to create perfect acoustic products again and again at a fraction of the cost of others available online.

-Combined with our premium high-density polyether acoustic grade foam and unique profile shapes we offer the best quality soundproofing online.
+Combined with our premium high-density acoustic grade foam and unique profile shapes, we offer the best quality soundproofing foam online.

 As UK Foam specialists with over 40 years’ experience we know everything there is about the various grades of foam out there.
-Our specialist acoustic foam tile grade is manufactured specially to achieve the optimum sound absorption across the entire frequency spectrum.
+Our specialist acoustic grade foam is manufactured specially to achieve optimum sound absorption across the entire frequency spectrum.

 The Best Sound Absorption at A Fraction of the Price

-Our precise CNC cut valleys are much greater than that of our competitors which help to trap air within them forming resonant chambers.
+Our precise CNC cut valleys are much greater than that of our competitors which help to trap air within them, thus forming resonant chambers.
 These chambers broaden the spectrum of absorption in the medium frequency range.

 Improving Standards – While Reducing Costs

-By working directly with us as the manufacturer we are able to offer a better specification acoustic foam tile at the same price point as cheaper products.
-In simple terms, we are able to ‘cut out the middle man’ to provide direct savings to you.
+By working directly with us, the manufacturer, we are able to offer a better specification acoustic product at a similar price point to cheaper retail products.
+Put simply, we ‘cut out the middle man’ to save on costs and pass those savings directly to you.

 Quality Fire Retardant Foam Made to UK Standards

-Our acoustic wedge tiles conform to stringent fire tests and are suitable for studios, cinema rooms or anywhere acoustic control is required.
+Our acoustic products conform to stringent fire tests and are suitable for studios, cinema rooms, offices or anywhere else acoustic control is required.

 ISO 9001 Quality

-Our acoustic specialist team work to ISO 9001 quality standards to guarantee only the best acoustic foam leaves our foam factory.
+Our expert team work to ISO 9001 quality control standards to guarantee only the best acoustic products leave our factory.

 Why Choose GB Foam For Your Foam Cut To Size?